wp-plugins/slrelatedposts/readme.txt

 Copyright (C) 2010 Steffen Liersch, http://www.steffen-liersch.de/

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 of as published by the Free Software Foundation (GPLv2 only).
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation (GPLv2 only).

 This program is distributed in the hope that it will be useful,